How difficult is becoming a real estate agent in California?

 How long does it take to complete the real estate courses and get my license?

 Completing the required real estate courses and obtaining a license in California can take several months.
 The California DRE requires aspiring agents to complete three courses: Real Estate Principles, Real Estate Practice, and one elective course.
 Each course consists of 45 hours of classroom instruction or online coursework.
+Completing the licensing process can take several months, depending on the individual’s schedule and learning style.

 The time it takes to complete the courses depends on the individual’s schedule, learning style, and the type of schooling they choose.
 For example, online courses offer more flexibility.
 They can be completed at the student’s own pace, while classroom courses have set schedules and may take several weeks to complete.